melezhik/swat/README2.md

     | curent working direcroy/swat.my  file  | 4           |
     | environment variables                  | 5           |

-# Hooks
+# Swat story hooks

-Hooks are extension points you may implement to hack into swat compile / runtime workflow.
-There are two types of hooks:
+Hooks are extension points you may implement to hack into swat runtime phase.
+Hooks are resourse specific, that means that hooks are required as perl files _in the beginning/end of a swat story ( Test::Harness file )_.
+Hooks should be located at \`resourse directory' and named \`hook.pm'.
+Here is example:

-- Perl hooks
-- Bash Hooks

-## Perl hooks

-Perl hooks are files with perl code \`required\` _in the beginning/end of a swat test_.
-There are four types of perl hooks:

-- **project based perl startup hook**

-    File located at `$project_root_directory/hook.pm`.

-    Project based startup hooks are \`required\` _in the beginning_ of a swat test and applied for every route in project and thus could be used for _project initialization_ procedures.

-    For example one could define common generators here:

-        # place this in hook.pm file:
+        # place this in hook.pm file
-        sub list1 { | %w{ foo bar baz } | }
-        sub list2 { | %w{ red green blue } | }

-        # now we could use it in swat data file
-        generator:  list()
-        generator:  list2()

-- **project based perl cleanup hook**

-    File located at `$project_root_directory/cleanup.pm`.

-    This hooks is similar to startup hook but \`required\` _in the end_ of a swat test.

-- **route based perl startup hooks**

-    Files located at `$route_directory/hook.pm`.

-    Routes based startup hooks are applied for every route in project and thus could be used for _route initialization_ procedures.

-    For example one could define route specific generators here:
+        # one could define some generators here:

-        # place this in hook.pm file:
         # notices that we could tell GET from POST http methods here
         # using predefined $method variable